surajp/lwc-modules/README.md

 # LWC Apex Services

-A collection of lwc modules that provide services that developers typically write apex for.
+A collection of lwc modules that aim to eliminate the need for writing apex code for building any LWC.